Our 2016 Annual Fundraising Campaign is open!

 The Rooney Road Recycling Foundation’s mission is to protect our communities and environment by providing a community-based pollution prevention program by serving as a regional recycling resource.

-In 2014, the Center diverted over 380,000 pounds of household hazardous materials (99% of the total collected) from landfills.
-Over 3,650 residents received this subsidized service with the Foundation and partnering governments paying close to 85% of the cost of each visit.
+On average, the Center diverts over 380,000 pounds of household hazardous materials (99% of the total collected) from landfills.
+Annually, over 3,500 residents receive this subsidized service with the Foundation and partnering governments paying close to 85% of the cost of each visit.
 We are one of few centers in the state that recycles the majority of all hazardous waste materials collected.

 Our goal is to provide a safe, affordable and convenient location that encourages environmental friendly disposing of, and recycling of, household and yard wastes benefiting the local community and the environment (watersheds, rivers, open spaces).